 Shuttling debt from one credit card to another is not solving the problem.
 Juggling chainsaws will lead to a messy end, and that is what this is.

 7 Cashed in Emergency Funds

-Christmas debt is an emergency?
-Don’t think that is the emergency you were planning for.
+Is Christmas debt an emergency?
+I don’t think that is the emergency you were planning.

 6 Pay Day Loans